FrancesCoronel/intro-cs/computer_science/moocs.md

 ### [Khan Academy](https://www.khanacademy.org/)

-Khan Academy offers practice exercises, instructional videos, and a personalized learning dashboard that empower learners to study at their own pace in and outside of the classroom.
-We tackle math, science, computer programming, history, art history, economics, and more.
+> Khan Academy offers practice exercises, instructional videos, and a personalized learning dashboard that empower learners to study at their own pace in and outside of the classroom.

+> They tackle math, science, computer programming, history, art history, economics, and more.

-Examples of CS related courses offered include
+**Examples of CS related courses offered include**

 - Computer Programming
     - [Intro to JS: Drawing & Animation](https://www.khanacademy.org/computing/computer-programming/programming)